OAGi/Score/docs/user_guide/index.rst

 Once a release draft has been created, users, both developers and end users, can review the release.
 To do so:

-1. Open the “Core Component” page by clicking the “Core Component” menu on the top and selecting “View/Edit Core Component”.
+1. Open the "Core Component" page by clicking the "Core Component" menu on the top and selecting "View/Edit Core Component".

-2. In the *Branch* filter at the top-left of the page, select a branch with the *Release Draft* label and click the “Search” button under search filters.
+2. In the *Branch* filter at the top-left of the page, select a branch with the *Release Draft* label and click the "Search" button under search filters.

 3. CCs in the release draft are listed.
 There should be CCs in only two